ShobhitKori/interview.io-clone/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`)<br>
 4. Push to the branch (`git push origin feature-name`)<br>
 5. Open a pull request<br>

-## License
-This project is licensed under the MIT License.<br>

----
-For any questions or discussions, feel free to open an issue or reach out. 🚀